About

 Sacraments

-The sacraments are an important part of our faith journey because they show us God’s grace.
+The sacraments are an essential part of our faith journey because they allow us to experience God’s grace, which is sharing in Jesus’ own life.
 We meet the living Christ and get the strength to live as His disciples through the sacraments, especially the Eucharist.
-Baptism brings us into the Christian community, and Confirmation, Reconciliation, Matrimony, Holy Orders, and Anointing of the Sick sustain and sanctify us at different points in our lives.
+Baptism brings us into the Christian community, Confirmation, Reconciliation, Matrimony, Holy Orders, and Anointing of the Sick sustain and sanctify us at different points in our lives.

-We honour Bible Sacred Scripture as the inspired word of God that shows us how to live our lives.
-We believe that the Church’s traditions, which have been passed down through the generations, are a living transmission of faith.
-They form the basis for our beliefs and actions.
+We honour the Bible as Sacred Scripture as the inspired word of God that shows us how to live our lives.
+We honour Sacred Tradition, together with the Sacred Scriptures as one living witness of faith handed down to us.
+The Sacred Tradition can be distinguished from the Church’s traditions, which have been passed down through the generations, and which form the basis for our beliefs and actions.

 The Church

-We are part of a united Church of Catholics in Australia and around the world, and our Mission is to spread the Gospel and help those in need.
-The parishes in the Diocese of Lismore create a community of faith, hope, and love, helping each other grow spiritually and move towards holiness.
+The Diocese of Lismore is united within the Catholic Churches in Australia and the worldwide communion of Catholic Churches.
+Our Mission is to spread the Gospel and help those in material or spiritual need.
+The parishes in our diocese create a community of faith, hope, and love, helping each other grow spiritually and to live as Jesus taught.

 Social teaching and mission

 Our faith tells us to do the right thing, love everyone, and walk humbly with God.
-Catholic social teaching inspires us to work for a more fair and caring society by promoting human dignity, speaking up for the poor and marginalised, and working for a better world.
-Our ministries and community support programs reflect Christ’s love and compassion for all.
+Catholic social teaching inspires us to work for a fairer and just society by promoting human dignity, speaking up for the poor and marginalised, and working for a better world.
+Our ministries and community support programs reflect Christ’s love and compassion for all regardless of religious affiliation or no religion.

 We invite you to join us on this journey of faith, as we grow together in understanding and living out the Gospel.